Los Alamos, New Mexico: Geography

 Los Alamos is in northern New Mexico, between the Rio Grande and the eastern rim of the Valles Caldera on the Pajarito Plateau, about 35 mi northwest of Santa Fe.
 The elevation at the post office is 7320 feet and total land area is 11.14 sqmi.

-The Los Alamos Townsite and White Rock are on flat mesa tops separated by steep canyons known as potreros.
-This location was chosen for its relative inaccessibility to help protect the secret activities of the Manhattan Project.
+The Los Alamos Townsite and White Rock are on flat mesa tops known as potreros, separated by steep canyons.
+This location was chosen for its relative inaccessibility to help protect the Manhattan Project's secrecy.

 The town of Los Alamos was built on four potreros—Barranca Mesa, North Mesa, Los Alamos Mesa, and South Mesa—along with the connecting communities at the base of the mountain.
 Los Alamos National Laboratory occupies half of South Mesa, Two Mile Mesa, Frijoles Mesa, Mesita de Buey, and several nearby areas in the region (in the valleys and at the base of the mountain).
 White Rock lies at the top of White Rock Canyon.

 Much of Los Alamos County is within the Española Ranger District of the Santa Fe National Forest.